Margaret Thatcher and the British Coal Miners’ Strike

 The Bottom Line on Margaret Thatcher’s Legacy

-If you are a member of the middle class or upper class, with a good education, engaged in some sort of knowledge work where you, yourself, are the asset, and responsible, Margaret Thatcher’s policies benefited you enormously.
+If you are a member of the middle class or upper class, with a good education, engaged in some sort of knowledge work where you, yourself, are the asset, and you are responsible, Margaret Thatcher’s policies benefited you enormously.
 Your life is better because of them.
-Your shopping choices wider, your employment options greater, your opportunity to make a lot of money expanded.
+Your shopping choices are wider, your employment options are greater, your opportunity to make a lot of money is expanded.
 You have more freedom to imagine the life you want, and to bring it into existence through concerted action.